 Havens finally took the stage at 5:07 p.m.
 His original set was supposed to be only four songs, but when the crowd kept calling him back for more, organizers were happy to comply, as they were still waiting for other acts to arrive.
 The guys ended up playing a number of additional tunes, including covers of two Beatles' tunes.
 It was the improvised encore, though, that made Havens a star and linked his name forever with Woodstock.

 The song "Freedom", also known as "Freedom (Motherless Child)" on some releases, was based on an old Negro spiritual that had been reworked to become a staple performed by folk singers of the day.
 Largely improvised by Havens while onstage when he couldn't figure out what else to play, he added the refrain "Freedom" in between the original verses.
+This is such a great song, and you can hear "Freedom" on the original triple-LP set.
 His musical style, where he pounded out the song on the body of the guitar as much as he played it on the strings, lent something urgent to the song.
+1970 Woodstock

 Nearing the end of his set, he wandered off to the side of the stage while still playing, clearly exhausted and drenched in sweat.
 "Freedom" was to become one of the anthems to emerge from the Woodstock festival.